frissyn/rtcg/README.md

-# Replit-TCG
+# RTCG

-This repository contains the CSS and Design Notes for a super-duper cool Replit Trading card game (WIP).
-There's no concrete project yet, but you can check out the [`Design Demo`](https://tcg.frissyn.repl.co/) and [`TCG Prototype`](https://replit-trading-cards-thing.dart.repl.co/).
+RTCG, or Replit Trading Card Game is a community project for making a card index out of the ReplTalk population.
+This repository contains the source for both the card API and the Design framework the cards in a webpage enviornment.

-### Usage
+### Repo Structure

-TODO: Add usage instructions here.
+Each portion of the project exists in it's own folder.
+These projects are repls hosted on repl that you can view from [`here`](https://replit.com/@rtcg).

+**`api/`:** The Flask application and webserver that makes up the API.

+**`design/`:** The CSS design framework for the cards.

 ### License and Credits

-**Manager:** Dart

-**Designers:** frissyn, miro

-Project is currently unlicensed.
-Credits to [`this codepen`](https://codepen.io/simeydotme/pen/PrQKgo) for inspiring the foundational design of the cards.
+RTCG Team: `frissyn`, `Dart`, and `miro`

+All source code for RTCG is under an **MIT License**.